serverdensity/sd-agent-core-plugins/rabbitmq/README.md

 If you do set `vhosts`, the Agent sends this check and metric only for the vhosts you list.

 There are options for `queues` and `nodes` that work similarly—the Agent checks all queues and nodes by default, but you can provide lists or regexes to limit this.
-See the [example check configuration](https://github.com/DataDog/integrations-core/blob/master/rabbitmq/conf.yaml.example) for details on these configuration options (and all others).
+See the [example check configuration](conf.yaml.example) for details on these configuration options (and all others).

-Restart the Agent to begin sending RabbitMQ metrics, events, and service checks to Datadog.
+Restart the Agent to begin sending RabbitMQ metrics to Server Density.

 # Validation